 Researchers found the connection between asbestos and lung cancer in the 1930’s.
 However, the link between asbestos exposure and mesothelioma lung cancer was not found until the 1970s.

 Cancer can occur in people who worked for those companies that manufactured products that contain asbestos.
 These companies often knew asbestos was toxic to humans but purposely failed to warn employees.
 Due to this negligence, lawsuits with mesothelioma compensation claims in the billions of dollars have been filed.

 Patients and families often seek information about mesothelioma on the Internet.
-Mesothelioma was once among the highest "pay per click" advertising topics on the Internet.
-Intense competition among mesothelioma attorneys trying to attract the attention of patients eligible for large compensation payouts led to related "cost-per-click" advertisements on Google skyrocketing above $US100.00.
+Mesothelioma related keywords were once among the highest "pay per click" advertising topics on the Internet.
+Intense competition among mesothelioma attorneys trying to attract the attention of patients eligible for large compensation payouts led to related "cost-per-click" advertisements on Google skyrocketing above $100 to $300 per click.

 - Lung Cancer

 - Pulmonary Fibrosis

 - Environmental Protection Agency (EPA).
 Accessed Aug 10, 2023 at https://www.epa.gov/asbestos/learn-about-asbestos